mesosphere/dcos-docs-site/pages/services/confluent-zookeeper/2.1.0-4.0.0e/api-reference/index.md

 <!-- {% raw %} disable mustache templating in this file: retain templated examples as-is -->

-The DC/OS Apache ZooKeeper Service implements a REST API that can be accessed from outside the cluster.
-The <dcos_url> parameter referenced below indicates the base URL of the DC/OS cluster on which the DC/OS Apache ZooKeeper Service is deployed.
+The DC/OS {{ model.techName }} Service implements a REST API that can be accessed from outside the cluster.
+The <dcos_url> parameter referenced below indicates the base URL of the DC/OS cluster on which the DC/OS {{ model.techName }} Service is deployed.

 <a name="#rest-auth"></a>
 # REST API Authentication
 REST API requests must be authenticated.
-This authentication is only applicable for interacting with the DC/OS Apache ZooKeeper REST API directly.
-You do not need the token to access the Apache ZooKeeper nodes themselves.
+This authentication is only applicable for interacting with the DC/OS {{ model.techName }} REST API directly.
+You do not need the token to access the {{ model.techName }} nodes themselves.

 If you are using Enterprise DC/OS, follow these instructions to [create a service account and an authentication token](/1.10/security/service-auth/custom-service-auth/).
 You can then configure your service to automatically refresh the authentication token when it expires.
 To get started more quickly, you can also [get the authentication token without a service account](/1.9/security/iam-api/), but you will need to manually refresh the token.